 Q & A with CEO, Andrew Hochberg

-Over the course of the last 60+ days The Fed has increased interest rates by 75 basis points on two separate occasions.
-There is speculation that a third 75 basis point increase could occur before the end of the year.
+In less than six months, The Fed has made four 75 basis point rate increases including the most recent hike on November 2, 2022.
+There is speculation that another rate hike of as much as 75 basis points could occur before the end of the year.
 These measures have been taken with the goal of curbing the current inflationary climate and slowing the economy to a more acceptable level.

 A number of our investors have raised questions concerning what has been, or what will be, the impact of higher interest rates on our current portfolio–as well as on our investment strategy moving forward.